+The Cartoon Network Amazone Water Park.
+Is one of two world-class waterparks competing for your attention in Pattaya.
 The park is split into zones.
 There is a large zone and slider complex just for the kiddies “Catoonival” which has sliders of varying lengths and heights to suit most ages.
-There are two large zones at the north side of the park, (Omniverse Zone and Adventure Zone) dedicated to some very exciting rides, which include the 4 person Omnitrix slide (my favourite!), Jake Jump, Banana Split and Alien Attack.
-Most of these rides and sliders are aimed at adults and grown up children (there is a minimum height restriction for these zones of 120cm) some of the rides are quite hair raising and will definitely have some of the younger children (even above the 120cm mark) quite scared!
+There are two large zones at the north side of the park, (Omniverse Zone and Adventure Zone) dedicated to some very exciting rides, which include the 4 people Omnitrix slide (Our favourite!), Jake Jump, Banana Split and Alien Attack.
+Most of these rides and sliders are aimed at adults and grown-up children (there is a minimum height restriction for these zones of 120cm) some of the rides are quite hair raising and will definitely have some of the younger children (even above the 120cm mark) quite scared!

-We visited in low season (mid September) on a weekday and the park felt quiet, there was almost no queuing which was great!
-I had heard from friends who visited in high season that the water park can get very busy and waiting times (especially for the more popular rides) can be quite lengthy.
-If you are visiting in the higher season months or on a weekend then definitely consider getting their at the opening time and get a few of the more popular rides in early before the crowds arrive and the queues begin to form .
+We had heard from friends who visited in high season that the water park can get very busy and waiting times (especially for the more popular rides) can be quite lengthy, but we visited in low season (mid-September) on a weekday and the park felt quiet, there was almost no queuing which was great!
+If you are visiting in the higher season months or on a weekend then definitely consider getting there at the opening time and get a few of the more popular rides in early before the crowds arrive and the queues begin to form.

 Sunbeds and Cabanas

 Running up multiple staircases to get to the rides sure does make you hungry!
 There is a food court along with an ice cream parlour if you want to grab something to eat.
-Most of us gave the food court a miss due to the extortionate prices being charged, a simple plate of noodles was priced at around 280 baht and it really did not look anything special.
-If you do not want to pay these prices maybe it is best to pack a bit of food to take with you.
+The food court was not cheap however, a simple plate of noodles was priced at around 280 baht and it really did not look anything special.
+Also you are not allowed to bring in your own food and bags are checked on entry.

 Cartoon Network Amazone Pattaya Opening Times

 The park is open from 10:00 am to 6:00 pm daily